camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

   * Canceling it:
       * Using the `RuntimeService.deleteProcessInstance(...)` method.

-If your process uses User Task, you can also interact with the process instance using the TaskService API.
+If your process uses at least one User Task, you can also interact with the process instance using the TaskService API.

 ### Suspending Process Instances